-Dr. Anderson Ruffin Abbott was born in Toronto, on the 7th of April 1837, the eldest of 3 children born to Wilson Ruffin Abbott and the former Ellen Toyer.
-He had a sister named Amelia and a brother named William Henson Abbott.
-His father Wilson Abbott was a free black man who fled the southern United States with his wife, in search of safer conditions in the north.
+Dr. Anderson Ruffin Abbott was born in Toronto, on the 7th of April 1837, the son of Wilson Ruffin Abbott and the former Ellen Toyer.
+There were only 3 children born to Wilson and Ellen Abbott that lived to adulthood.
+Dr. Abbott had a younger sister named Amelia Etta Abbott and a younger brother named William Henson Abbott.
+Dr. Abbott’s father was a free black man who fled the southern United States with his wife, in search of safer conditions in the north.
 They arrived in Canada in 1835.
-Dr. Abbott was educated at the Buxton Mission School in the Elgin Settlement, near Chatham.
-Before attending medical school, Dr. Abbott attended the Oberlin College’s Preparatory Department in Ohio.
+Wilson Ruffin Abbott ran a tobacco store on King Street East in Toronto for a time and invested money in real estate.

 He joined the Union Army in 1863 and he served in the American Civil War as a surgeon.
-Dr. Abbott was attached to Camp Barker, Washington D.C. and he became a decorated war hero.
-In addition, he also presided over the Freedmans’ Hospital in Washington, and also in Arlington.
+Dr. Abbott was attached to Camp Barker in Washington D.C. and he became a decorated war hero.
+In addition, he also presided over the Freedmans’ Hospital in Washington, and in Arlington.
 President Abraham Lincoln was very impressed with Dr. Abbott’s work in the soldiers hospital.
-Dr. Abbott attended a levee at the White House in uniform with Dr. Augusta, who was African-American and a fellow surgeon in the Union Army.
+Dr. Abbott attended a levee at the White House in uniform with Dr. Alexander Augusta, who was African-American and a fellow surgeon in the Union Army.
 Dr. Abbott wrote that he and Dr. Augusta were warmly greeted by President Lincoln who introduced both men to Mrs. Lincoln.
-Dr. Abbott wondered at the time, if he was the first person of colour to be at a levee at the White House.
+Dr. Abbott wondered at the time, if they were the first persons of colour to be at a levee at the White House, as guests.

 Dr. and Mrs. Abbott were the parents of 7 children.
 Mary Helene Abbott was born on the 25th of June, 1872 in Chatham.
 Wilson Ruffin Abbott was born on the 19th of July, 1873 in Chatham and named after Dr. Abbott’s father.
 Mabel Jane Abbott was born on the 30th of April, 1875 in Chatham, but she died 4 days later.
 Ida Jane Abbott was born on the 12th of January, 1878 in Chatham.
 Grace Isabel Abbott was born in Dundas, Ontario on the 23rd of December, 1881.
-Her twin brother Alfred Ernest Abbott only lived for 3 days.
+Grace’s twin brother Alfred Ernest Abbott only lived for 3 days.
 Gordon Anderson Abbott was born on the 5th of May, 1885 in Dundas.

 Dr. Abbott advertised in the 1874-1875 Kent County Business Directory as practicing on King Street in Chatham.
-He also advertised his practice in the 1877 Chatham Business Directory.
-That publication listed his practice on the Huntons Block on William Street in Chatham and his residence at 16 Princess Street.
+He also advertised his medical practice in the 1877 Chatham Business Directory.
+That publication listed his medical practice on the Huntons Block on William Street in Chatham and his residence at 16 Princess Street.

-Dr. Abbott moved his family and his practice to Dundas, Ontario in 1881.
+Dr. Abbott moved his family and his medical practice to Dundas, Ontario in 1881.
 Dr. Abbott was skilled not only as a physician, but also as a lecturer and musician.
 Dr. Abbott was the Associate Editor of a bimonthly publication called the Missionary Messenger, published through the British Methodist Episcopal Church.

-In 1889 the Abbott family moved to Oakville and then they moved to Toronto in 1890.
+The Abbott family moved to Oakville in 1889 and then to the City of Toronto in 1890.
+According to the 1892 Ontario Medical Register, Dr. Abbott’s medical office was located at 119 Darling Avenue.
 In 1894 Dr. Abbott became the Medical Superintendent of Provident Hospital in Chicago, Illinois.
-Provident Hospital opened in 1891 and it was the first hospital in the United States of American that was owned and operated by an African-American, Dr. Daniel Hale Williams.
+Provident Hospital opened in 1891 and it was the first hospital in the United States that was owned and operated by an African-American, Dr. Daniel Hale Williams.
 Today it is operated by Cook County Health Services and the hospital is known as Provident Hospital of Cook County.